kirkpsmith/rfb-dev-kit/docs/index.md

-# Building an Open-Source Hardware Flow Battery Development Kit
+# Building a benchtop flow battery test cell with a zinc-iodide electrolyte

 >!! **Warning**